TylerAlesse/TylerAlesse/README.md

 My name is Tyler Alesse.
 I enjoy folktales, role-playing games, and retro games.
 I've spent a little time working with a lot of technologies and languages, but ultimately my passion is problem solving.

-### Solid Knowledge
-- HTML and CSS
-- JavaScript and TypeScript
-- C, C++
+### Things I'm comfortable with
+- HTML, CSS, Javascript
+- TypeScript, Astro, React.JS
 - MySQL
-- Excel and VBA for Excel, Google Sheets and Google Apps Scripts
+- Google Sheets and Google Apps Scripts

+### Things in need of a quick refresh
+- Firebase, Supabase
 - Python

-### Early Knowledge
+- Java
-- React.js, Astro
+- VBA

+### Things in need of a deeper refresh
-- Firebase, Supabase
+- C, C++
-- Java, C#, .NET
+- C#, .NET

+### Things in need of some dedicated time with
 - MIPS Assembly

 ### How to reach me: